-Smart brands know that they are driven by their consumers, that without regular repeat buyers and without reaching new potential consumers, they won't stay in business for long.
+Smart brands know that they're driven by their consumers - that without regular repeat buyers and without reaching new potential consumers, they won't stay in business for long.
 Smart marketers know the value of personalized one-on-one relationship building, and that nurturing those relationships requires going above and beyond 'typical' customer service.

-Social listening is the best way to find the people in your community that would be the best receivers of a surprise and delight experience, and delving deeper into their Twitter streams or Facebook Pages will give you a glimpse of the best ways to employ this tactic.
+Social listening is the best way to find the people in your community that would be the ideal recipients of a surprise and delight experience, and delving deeper into their Twitter streams or Facebook pages will give you a glimpse of the best ways to employ this tactic.
 Not everyone wants stickers.
 Not everyone will wear a t-shirt.
-When you truly know the people you are looking to reach, you'll find the best way to reach their hearts, and what 'gifts' they will find most meaningful.
+When you truly know the people you're looking to reach, you'll find the best way to reach their hearts and what 'gifts' they'll find most meaningful.

 Personal Real World Examples

 I've mentioned that receiving stickers and handwritten cards in the mail are one of the ways that some online brands are using "surprise and delight" within their online communities.
-Here are some ways that I, personally, have implemented similar:
+Here are some ways that I've employed this strategy:

-Things that might seem like no big deal can often have a huge impact on someone else.
-These little things are often the difference between a good brand and a great brand - they might take a little bit more time to organize, but it's the people and brands willing to take a chance, try some different tactics and spend a bit more time showing their consumers how much they mean to them that can differentiate your business and help you stand out.
+Things that might seem like no big deal can often be huge to someone else.
+These little things are often the difference between a good brand and a great brand - they might take a bit more time to organize, but it's the people and brands willing to take a chance, try some different tactics and spend a bit more time showing their consumers how much they mean, that can differentiate themselves and stand out from the ever-expanding crowd.